zhongwcool/WpfApps/App12.SQLite/README.md

 - Entity Framework Example
 - WPF

-This application (WPF) works with database Microsoft SQL Server through Entity Framework.
+This application (WPF) works with database SQLite through Entity Framework.
 I tried to write clean code.
 I used MVVM pattern and followed SOLID principles.

 Current application represents database for hotel.
 There are rooms and clients.
 Each room can contain many clients but